rgdavies92/used-car-value/README.md

 This small improvement in model R<sup>2</sup> score yields a decrease in the RMSE metric of £400 or approximately 16%.
 If measured in terms of time invested, this further work falls squarely in the realm of diminishing returns but the work has certainly been successful in improving the model performance.

-The further modelling work undertaken with dealer county and boot size predictors is documented in [Notebook 06_Modelling_version2.]_(https://github.com/rgdavies92/used-car-value/blob/main/06_Modelling_version2.ipynb)
+The further modelling work undertaken with dealer county and boot size predictors is documented in notebook [06_Modelling_version2.](https://github.com/rgdavies92/used-car-value/blob/main/06_Modelling_version2.ipynb)

 # Key Learnings and Challenges